How Chess Can Help Keep Alzheimer's At Bay

 Every chess game presents unique problems that require you to come up with smart solutions to excel at your game.
 Chess compels you to analyze the available facts, in a time bound manner, and carefully weigh the pros and cons of a choice to form the best possible judgment, thus fostering critical thinking and problem solving skills.

 Human beings are inherently social creatures.
 It is almost impossible for us to survive and thrive in isolation (as brought to light in the pandemic).
 Older people are especially vulnerable to loneliness, which is one of the risk factors for dementia.
-So staying socially active can provide a safeguard against symptoms of Alzheimer’s and dementia.
+Thus, staying socially active can provide a safeguard against symptoms of Alzheimer’s and dementia.

 Chess is a sport played by people across age groups and professions.
 Playing chess gives you an opportunity to interact with people from different walks of life and share and learn new ideas.
 Moreover, joining a chess club may yield rewards in the form of lasting friendships that can be cherished beyond the chess board as well!

 Consistently playing, analyzing and improving your game is sure to make you feel confident and optimistic.
-Seeing tangible results of your hard work and intelligence gives you a sense of joy and accomplishment, which in turn boosts self esteem.
-You may also feel ready to take up greater challenges, and develop a greater sense of self belief.
-This is especially pertinent to older adults- who sometimes lose confidence as they are no longer able to perform tasks independently.
+Seeing tangible results of your hard work and intelligence gives you a sense of joy and accomplishment, which in turn boosts self-esteem.
+You may also feel ready to take up greater challenges, and develop a greater sense of self-belief.
+This is especially pertinent to older adults who sometimes lose confidence as they are no longer able to perform tasks independently.
 Playing chess helps them regain their confidence and motivates them to not let age be a deterrent to their goals.